 There are very serious cases out there.
 That fact that there was no food in your fridge doesn’t make your case one of those.
 Child neglect in the form of malnourished children does exist, and its the duty of DHS to follow up on any such allegations directed at you.
 The fact that they did follow up on those allegations doesn’t make you a bad parent.
 It doesn’t make the babysitter a bad babysitter either.

-Contact a Family Law Attorney today by calling 562-431-4333 or by filling out our contact form online.
+If you’ve been wrongfully accused of child neglect, contact a Seal Beach Family Law Attorney today by calling 562-431-4333 or by filling out our contact form online.
 We can get you the help you need and the representation you deserve.